 Satan is a sinner from the beginning.
 The Son of God appeared for this reason: To destroy the works of Satan.
 1 John 3:8

 There is no “becoming”, no “evolving” referenced here; no metamorphosis from one entity into another.
-Satan was always Satan, and still is Satan.
-He is not a man whose corpse rotted, and he most certainly is not the Bright Morning Star; that title is reserved solely for the Living God, our Lord Jesus Christ!
+Satan was always Satan – right from the beginning, and still is Satan.
+He is not some archangel formerly named Lucifer who turned himself into Satan, later.
+He is not a man whose corpse rotted, and he most certainly is not the Bright Morning Star; that title is reserved solely for the Living God, our LORD Jesus Christ!

-NOTE: There are many who claim to be Christian out there who have been thoroughly indoctrinated in the mythology, not the TRUTH regarding God and the Devil.
+NOTE: There are many who claim to be Christian who have been thoroughly indoctrinated in the mythology, not the TRUTH regarding God and the Devil.
 Believing that an impotent, not sovereign God created an angel named lucifer who evolved himself into God’s own rival, changed his name and led an insurrection, a series of events that God not only didn’t anticipate but was powerless to stop, these poor souls panic in fear when they hear a Catholic representative (who still insists on making use of the Latin language) speak the word lucifer as they read from or quote Latin writings.
 Be it ignorance or superstition/false teaching, they are convinced that the Catholics are equating the Devil with Jesus.
 I shake my head in sorrowful compassion.
-While it was definitely introduced somewhere, to my knowledge, it wasn’t the Catholics who inserted the mythology of lucifer being the Devil into an English translation of the Scriptures.
+While it was definitely introduced at some point in history, to my knowledge it wasn’t the Catholics who inserted the mythology of lucifer being the Devil into an English translation of the Scriptures.

-If you are a servant of the Lord Jesus, you have no authority to use the Latin word lucifer when referring to the Devil.
-A servant is not greater than his master, and our Lord Jesus never used the word.
+If you are a servant of the LORD Jesus, you have no Scriptural support to use the Latin word lucifer when referring to the Devil.
+You have no authority to do so.
+A servant is not greater than his master, and our LORD Jesus never spoke the word lucifer.
 He called him the Tempter, Satan, the Adversary, the Accuser of the brethren, the ancient Serpent, the Dragon, etc. (none of which are names, either, by the way).
 Stop making things up!

-Modern English translations of the Bible honestly no longer include the Latin word lucifer in the verse of Isaiah 14:12, choosing instead to translate the passage using ‘morning star.’
+Modern English translations of the Bible correctly no longer include the Latin word lucifer in the verse of Isaiah 14:12, choosing instead to translate the passage using ‘morning star.’

 Entire works have been devoted to the wrongful use of the Latin word lucifer, all dependent upon turning a descriptive phrase into a person.
 Various religious efforts, both for and against, have developed out of this.
-A Luciferian (noun) is said to be a believer in or disciple of Luciferianism (Sorry, I realize I just said something scary again.
-We are almost done…).
+A Luciferian (noun) is said to be a believer in or disciple of Luciferianism.
 Amongst their adherents are those who consider Lucifer to be a literal entity, promoting Lucifer as a god deserving of worship, while others use the term figuratively in their pursuit of so-called enlightenment.
 On the other side of tracks, there are those who believe Luciferian (adjective) deeds and agendas are those nefarious acts whose source is the personage of Lucifer, whom they believe to be the Devil, and they use the word Luciferian as an adjective to describe most everything they disagree with.

 Lest any be confused regarding what I have written: I do not converse in Latin.
 I have no use for the Latin translation of the Scriptures (except to refute false teachings).
-I do not use the word lucifer to refer to Satan.
-I do not even use the word lucifer to refer to the Bright Morning Star, our Lord Jesus Christ.
+I certainly do not use the word lucifer to refer to Satan.
+Satan is not the Bright Morning Star!
+Satan is not the Light of the world!
+Though it is the only accurate use of the word, I do not even use the word lucifer to refer to the Bright Morning Star, our LORD Jesus Christ.
+The words Bright Morning Star are perfectly sufficient.

 There are five (5) total occurrences of the word lucifer/luciferum in the Latin Vulgate, the first two (2) of which have been explored in detail, above.